wildfyre-app/server/docs/index.rst

     auth
     areas/index
     account
+    flag
     users

-This is the offical WildFyre API documentation.
+This is the official WildFyre API documentation.
 Intended for the WildFyre client developers, and anyone, who want to integrate his service into WildFyre.